Shahin2512/HCP-Module/README.md

-# 🧠 AI-First CRM HCP Module – LogInteractionScreen
+# 🧠 CRM HCP Module – LogInteractionScreen

 ## 📌 Project Overview

-**AI-First CRM HCP Module** focuses on designing and developing the **Log Interaction Screen** for a modern Customer Relationship Management (CRM) system tailored specifically for **Healthcare Professionals (HCPs)**.
+**CRM HCP Module** focuses on designing and developing the **Log Interaction Screen** for a modern Customer Relationship Management (CRM) system tailored specifically for **Healthcare Professionals (HCPs)**.
 This screen is designed from the perspective of a life science expert, enabling field representatives to record and manage interactions with HCPs either through a **structured form** or an **AI-powered conversational interface**.

 ## 🎯 Objective